w3f/polkadot-wiki/docs/general/staking-dashboard.md

 ![dashboard overview](../assets/dashboard-overview.png)

-This section of the dashboard has six main sections:
+This page of the dashboard has six main panels:

 - **Section A: The Sidebar** shows in which page your are (in this case the Overview).
 It will also show the role you currently have in staking (in this case active in both [Pools](#pools) and